 So if you’re doing this whole work from home thing, do yourself a favor and try looking the part.
 See what it does for your confidence.
 And this tip isn’t exclusive to wardrobe, hair, and makeup; it includes how you feel.

-Try leaving the shadow of your roof to work from a local coffee shop, a table at the park or at some location other than home because that’s another perk of the work-at-home life!
+Try leaving the shadow of your roof to work from a local coffee shop, a table at the park, or some location other than home because that’s another perk of the work-at-home life!
 Two things happen when you work at public locations:

-- People Get Curious: Frequent the same coffee shop or park bench enough while looking all businessy and doing work and people get curious.
-They work up the courage to talk to you and ask what you do.
+- People Get Curious: Frequent the same coffee shop or park bench enough while looking all businessy and working, and people get curious.
+They find the courage to talk to you and ask what you do.
 This creates a powerful networking and marketing opportunity that you would otherwise miss out on.
 And if you’re in the introvert crowd, I promise these people are more afraid of you than you are of them.
-Pushing outside of your comfort zone can land you more business, and all the while, you’re the picture of something extremely important to potential customers: professionalism!
+Pushing outside of your comfort zone can land you more business, and all the while, you’re the picture of something extremely important to potential customers: Professionalism.